 Human Landscape Dance is on Washington DC's "...Dream Team of local troupes...."

--The Washington Post
+- -The Washington Post

-"...Human Landscape Dance explored the underbelly of myths and folk tales with ingenious choreography and staging by founder Malcolm Shute."
+- "...Human Landscape Dance explored the underbelly of myths and folk tales with ingenious choreography and staging by founder Malcolm Shute."

--The Washington Post
+- -The Washington Post

-"...it is pitch-perfect and an element of humor and suspense is subtly added..."
+- "...it is pitch-perfect and an element of humor and suspense is subtly added..."

--The Philadelphia Inquirer
+- -The Philadelphia Inquirer

-"Shute emphasized the physicality of Cinderella's labor, while Szegda got to wear the ball gown and go to the ball with Alexander Short, her prince."

--CriticalDance
+- "Both of Shute's works...were standouts."

+- -Maryland Theatre Guide

-"...intimacy is a trademark of Shute's choreography."
+- "...intimacy is a trademark of Shute's choreography."

--Gazette.net
+- -Gazette.net

-Press